Packages and Binaries:

 takes the same arguments and forces the creation of a MIME message.

-first MIME part in the message, no matter where in option
+MIME part in the message, no matter where in option processing order

-options stack to allow creation of multipart/alternative bodies.
+low creation of multipart/alternative bodies.
+For example, "--at-

 --attach-type <mime-type>